 - In children, nutritional support may be needed to ensure adequate growth.

-- Systematic reviews have evaluated corticosteroids and penicillamine; however, they found no evidence of benefit.
+- Systematic reviews have found no evidence of any benefit with either corticosteroids or penicillamine.

 - Ursodeoxycholic acid: